Urban plant life

 This plant often grows on buildings and stone walls in cities, and along roads.
 It is native to southern Europe, central and western Asia and northern Africa, but has been widely introduced to many other places.
 In Australia, California, and elsewhere, it is considered an invasive weed.

-Spreading pellitory-of-the-wall, growing on house walls, Sultanahmet, Istanbul, Turkey.
-(Photos copyright © by Kaj Halberg)
+Spreading pellitory-of-the-wall, growing on a house wall, Sultanahmet, Istanbul, Turkey.
+Another picture is shown on top of this page.
+(Photo copyright © by Kaj Halberg)

 Vitaceae Grape family

 This climber is distributed in eastern Asia, from south-eastern Siberia southwards through China, Japan, and Taiwan to India, Nepal, Southeast Asia, and the Philippines.

 It is widely cultivated elsewhere and has become naturalized in numerous places, including in the eastern United States, where it is regarded as highly invasive, establishing itself along streams and ponds, at forest edges, and in other disturbed areas.
 The colourful berries are eaten by birds and small mammals, dispersing the seeds in their droppings.

 Porcelain berry, var. brevipedunculata, climbing over rusted machinery, Taichung, Taiwan.
 (Photos copyright © by Kaj Halberg)